 It has been a busy summer for SCP!
 As part of our Hall of Flowers sponsorship at the Sonoma County Fair, our garden display featured the benefits of electric yard tools and offered a chance to win a Friedman's Home Improvement gift card or an electric leaf blower.
-Click here to view a time lapse video of the display, which had a corresponding display at the Advanced Energy Center.
+If you were unable to see the display in person, click here to view a time lapse video of the display, which had a corresponding display at the Advanced Energy Center.